itsmepetrov/yandex-music-api/README.md

-Yandex Music Api (Unofficial) for Node
+Yandex.Music Api (Unofficial) for Node
 ====

-This is a Node.js wrapper for the [Yandex Music](http://music.yandex.ru/) API that is used in mobile apps (iOS/Android).
+This is a Node.js wrapper for the [Yandex.Music](http://music.yandex.ru/) API that is used in mobile apps (iOS/Android).

 Installation
 -------